Universal Pictures: Oswald the Lucky Rabbit

 In early 1927, Universal had been negotiating deals with cartoon producers since they wanted to get back into producing them.
 On March 4, Charles Mintz signed a contract with Universal in the presence of its vice president, R. H. Cochrane.
 Mintz's company, Winkler Pictures, was to produce 26 "Oswald the Lucky Rabbit" cartoons for Universal.
 Walt Disney and Ub Iwerks created the character and the Walt Disney Studio provided the animation for the cartoons under Winkler's supervision.

 The films enjoyed a successful theatrical run, and Mintz would sign a contract with Universal ensuring three more years of Oswald cartoons.
 However, after Mintz had unsuccessfully demanded that Disney accept a lower fee for producing the films, Mintz took most of Walt's animators to work at his own studio.
 Disney and Iwerks would create Mickey Mouse in secret while they finished the remaining Oswald films they were contractually obligated to finish.
-Universal subsequently severed its link to Mintz and formed its own in-house animation studio to produce Oswald cartoons headed by Walter Lantz.
+Universal subsequently severed its link to Mintz and formed its own in-house animation studio to produce Oswald cartoons headed by Walter Lantz, which would later result in the creation of Woody Woodpecker in 1940.

 In February 2006, NBCUniversal sold all the Disney-animated Oswald cartoons, along with the rights to the character himself, to The Walt Disney Company.
 In return, Disney released ABC sportscaster Al Michaels from his contract so he could work on NBC's recently acquired Sunday night NFL football package.
 Universal retained ownership of the remaining Oswald cartoons.

 Keeping leadership of the studio in the family

-In 1928, Laemmle, Sr. made his son, Carl, Jr., head of Universal Pictures, a 21st birthday present.
+In 1928, Laemmle Sr. made his son, Carl Jr., head of Universal Pictures, a 21st birthday present.
 Universal already had a reputation for nepotism—at one time, 70 of Carl Sr.'s relatives were supposedly on the payroll.
-Many of them were nephews, resulting in Carl, Sr. being known around the studios as "Uncle Carl".
+Many of them were nephews, resulting in Carl Sr. being known around the studios as "Uncle Carl".
 Ogden Nash famously quipped in rhyme, "Uncle Carl Laemmle/Has a very large faemmle".
 Among these relatives was future Academy Award-winning director/producer William Wyler.

 "Junior," Laemmle persuaded his father to bring Universal up to date.
 He bought and built theaters, converted the studio to sound production, and made several forays into high-quality production.
 His early efforts included the critically panned part-talkie version of Edna Ferber's novel Show Boat (1929), the lavish musical Broadway (1929) which included Technicolor sequences; and the first all-color musical feature (for Universal), King of Jazz (1930).
 The more serious All Quiet on the Western Front (1930) won its year's Best Picture Oscar.